borgstrom/salt-vagrant-saltconf2014/presentation.md

     Vagrant.configure(VAGRANTFILE_API_VERSION) do |config|
       ...

-      # provision our box with salt but do not run the highstate yet
+      # provision our box with Salt but do not run the highstate yet
       config.vm.provision :salt do |salt|
         salt.minion_config = "salt/minion"
         salt.run_highstate = false